 The June river cruise itinerary includes Het Loo Palace, which reopened in April following lavish restorations.

-Amsterdam and beyond
+To Amsterdam and beyond

 The Netherlands is ideal for city breaks and short holidays embracing the country’s waterways and cultural history.
 Typically, most UK travellers stay in Amsterdam.